Evaluating the Deductive Competence of Large Language Models: Evaluating Deductive Competence

+The Wason task makes a good candidate task for evaluating the reasoning performance of LLMs for several reasons.
 First, the task is relatively close to certain language modeling objectives.
 While the task involves a reasoning component, it can be formatted as a completion task, where the objective is to predict the answer given the problem text.
 This suggests that prior training, particularly for LLMs with high numbers of parameters that have been trained on large text corpora, should provide sufficient information for performing the Wason task.
-Moreover, the construction of the task minimizes the potential for confounds that may artificially inflate performance \cite{hovy_importance_2021, mitchell_debate_2023, rudinger_social_2017}.
-Previous work has demonstrated that high performance on some natural language inference tasks \cite{bowman_large_2015, williams_broad-coverage_2018} can be due to exploitable properties of the training data \cite{gururangan_annotation_2018}.
+Moreover, the construction of the task minimizes the potential for confounds that may artificially inflate performance \citep{hovy-yang-2021-importance, mitchell_debate_2023, rudinger-etal-2017-social}.
+Previous work has demonstrated that high performance on some natural language inference tasks \citep{bowman-etal-2015-large, williams_broad-coverage_2018} can be due to exploitable properties of the training data \citep{gururangan-etal-2018-annotation}.
 The standardized format of the Wason task allows for the creation of a large number of carefully constructed examples without the risk that some answers may be easily determined from the original prompt alone.

 Second, the problem examines both straightforward and challenging aspects of deductive competence.
 As noted above, a correct answer to a Wason problem involves two logical processes: \textit{modus ponens} and \textit{modus tollens}.
-Results from the cognitive science literature indicate that these rules are not equally difficult- applying \textit{modus ponens} is considerably easier than apply \textit{modus tollens}.
-The vast majority of people correctly apply \textit{modus ponens}, even for difficult problems (i.e., \cite{wason_reasoning_1968, griggs_elusive_1982, manktelow_facilitation_1979}.
+Results from the cognitive science literature indicate that these rules are not equally difficult- applying \textit{modus ponens} is considerably easier than applying \textit{modus tollens}.
+The vast majority of people correctly apply \textit{modus ponens}, even for difficult problems (i.e., \citep{wason_reasoning_1968, griggs_elusive_1982, manktelow_facilitation_1979}.
 In contrast, people fail to apply \textit{modus tollens}, unless the problem has a particular form of semantic content associated with it.
 Similarly, we might expect presentation format to assist LLMs.